kaitokidi/Who-is-the-Monster-/README.md

+# Who-is-the-Monster- Ludum Dare 33

+funny game to play while you are on a social meeting, a party or anywhere with friends

-# Who-is-the-Monster- is a game made by Genís Bayona, with help of Cristina Raluca Vijulie, and graphics made by Xevi Bayona
+Who is the Monster is a social game made by Genís Bayona, with help of Cristina Raluca Vijulie, and graphics made by Xevi Bayona but another the good kind of social games which means party, laughts and happiness.

-Ludum Dare 33, funny game to play while you are on a social meeting, a party or anywhere with friends
+RULES:

 There is a monster between us, and we must hunt it